davekinkead/thesis/outline.md

   - reasons for belief
   - coherence & non-contradiction

+While the claim here is that we must believe the state has authority, does any belief count?

+  - visit Webber and the idea that any belief will do.
+  - why is this bad?
+Poor beliefs, contradictory beliefs, state Brainwashing...

+So we must believe the state has political authority for the right reasons.
+We need to know that our beliefs are warranted.
+Let's look at some potential candidates for when our beliefs are warranted.

+  - Rawls offers us public justification.
+Reasons that reasonable people would reasonably accept.
+Demonstrate why this is too strong a criteria.

+  - Rorty offers us anti-foundationalism.
+Demonstrate why this is too weak a criteria.

-So any account of political authority must show
+So any account of political authority must show that:

-  - it gives moral reasons for action
+  - it gives moral reasons for obeying
   - they are content independent
   - they are binding on subject
+  - that all subjects must obey all laws.
   - that subjects are bound to particular states
-  - that all subjects must obey all laws.

 For democracy to justify political authority, it must show why the orders of democratic states give us reasons for actions, without reference to the content of those orders, and in a way that pre-empts other countervailing reasons for actions.

+  - vindication vs justification vs rationalisation

 ## Confusion over Consent